CRImier/Easy-Session-Manager/README.md

 https://addons.mozilla.org/en-US/firefox/addon/easy-session-manager/

 # Version: 0.0.3
-Set tabs to auto discard but the curently active one.
+Set tabs to auto discard but the currently active one.

 # Images
 ![1 Default interface with no sessions. ](images/pic1.png)